w5xd/Mfj998Rt-mods/ReadMe.md

 the notest <a href='https://learn.sparkfun.com/tutorials/rfm69hcw-hookup-guide'>here</a>.
 Note that the TestHarnessSketch likely will no longer run without external power applied to your Test Machine (a Uno or Mega is recommended).
-USB-supplied power is insufficient to power the daughterboard once the RFM69 is in place!
+USB-supplied power is insufficient to power the daughterboard once the RFM69 is in place.

 <blockquote><code><pre>
 MFJ998 daughter test harness (rev02)